SamuelSwartzberg/flashcardifying_text_temp/inf.md

 JS allows indexing strings via the charAt method.

 Dot notation ⟮c1;object⟯⟮c1;.⟯⟮c1;member⟯
+Most languages use dot notation for accessing members of records.
+Some languages also use dot notation for access of assoc arrays.
-dot notation: TOML also
-string keys of tables lua
-members of objects in lua
+In Rust, also tuples are accessed via dot notation, but arrays are not. dot notation: TOML also string keys of tables lua members of objects in lua
 but: not method calls, use : instead

-In Rust, of the collection types, tuples are accessed via dot notation, an arrays are accessed via square bracket notation
+Some languages have a scope resolution operator, which is typically used instead of dot notation for namespace resolution, for calling static members of classes, and for variants of enums.
+The scope resolution operator is typically `::`.
+The scope resolution operator comes from C++ and is used in ruby, rust.

 While JS will not error if you try to access a key or index that is nonexistant, it will return undefined, and if you then try to access something of undefined, it will return an error.
 TS makes referring to {{c3::nonexistent properties}} an {{c1::error}}, rather than {{c2::returning undefined}}